alexgorbatchev/crc/README.md

 # CRC for node.js

 This is a basic port/copy of the JavaScript CRC implementation.
+The module is compatible with RequireJS.

 ## Functions